albertcroig/Stewart-SVG-Projection-js/README.md

 ## Mathematical Description and Code Implementation

 ### Inverse Kinematics
-The mathematical calculations utilized in this project are extensively detailed in Robert Eisele's paper on [Inverse Kinematics of a Stewart Platform](https://raw.org/research/inverse-kinematics-of-a-stewart-platform/).
+The mathematical calculations utilized in this project to achieve the inverse kinematics are extensively detailed in [Robert Eisele's paper](https://raw.org/research/inverse-kinematics-of-a-stewart-platform/).
 It is highly recommended to review this resource before proceeding.
 Inverse kinematics is used to determine the necessary servo angles to achieve a desired platform **position** and **orientation** by solving the equations that describe the platform's geometry.

 ### The Problem
 *The challenge is to determine how the platform must rotate and translate to project an SVG image onto the wall.*